 Dewhurst St Mary Church of England School is a Church school within the Diocese of St Albans.
 As a Church school, we have a Christian character and uphold Christian values.
-This gives our school a sense of community and leads to a nurturing and caring environment for our pupils.
+This gives our school a sense of community and supports us in creating a nurturing and caring environment for our pupils.
 We aim to enhance pupil’s spirituality and we have created our own Dewhurst St Mary logo;

 We have excellent links with St Mary the virgin Church opposite our school.